KyleKing/recipes/docs/poultry/proscuitto_wrapped_stuffed_chicken.md

 * In a cast iron skillet, cook the bacon over medium heat until crisp (~8 min)
 * Cool the bacon on a paper towel.
 Remove excess fat from the skillet
 * Pound chicken and season with salt and pepper
     * Spread each piece with the herb cheese
     * Crumble bacon over the cheese and roll, starting on the short side
     * Wrap each with 3 slices of proscuitto.
 Make sure to entire enclose
     * Brush with olive oil and season lightly with pepper
 * Place seam side down in the skillet
 * Scatter tomatoes around the chicken then bake until the chicken is cooked (~30 min)

 ## Notes

-!!!
-Tip
+!!! tip
     Try to get two equally sized chicken breasts.
 Flatten by pounding with a rolling pin until ~1/2 in thickness.
 Can wrap in plastic wrap if needed